Sylvain-Topeza/inria-internship/README.md

 Diffusion models have achieved state-of-the-art sample quality, yet their mechanisms of **generalization** remain debated.
 Kadkhodaie et al. (2024) reported a surprising finding: two denoisers trained on disjoint subsets of CelebA converged to almost the same function, producing nearly identical generations from the same noise.

-This project reproduces the main results and contributes three **critical extensions**:
+This project reproduces the main results and contributes three **extensions**:

 1. **Reproducible pipeline**
    - Deterministic dataset ordering